-If you or a loved one are being investigated, call us immediately at 770-720-6336 to learn how we can help protect your future.
+If you or a loved one are being investigated, contact us immediately to learn how we can help protect your future.

 The next stage is the initial charges.
 The initial charges can be as simple as law enforcement writing a ticket on the scene.
 This usually happens in the case of traffic tickets or certain misdemeanor cases.